 Ground rent owners must provide homeowners with all of the information necessary for the homeowner to purchase the ground rent.
 These notices must accompany each, and every, ground rent bill.
 Additionally, homebuyers must be notified that they can redeem the ground rent as part of the initial financing or refinancing of the property.

 The owner of a ground rent created after April 8, 1884 must sell you the ground rent at an amount fixed by Maryland law if you want to buy it.
 A purchase price is determined by taking the annual ground rent fee and dividing it by a range of .04–.12; the standard rates of redemption, depending on the year the lease was created.
-There will also be nominal legal fees involved in filing these papers that you will be responsible for paying.
+There will also be legal fees and taxes involved in filing these papers that you will be responsible for paying.
+The purchase of ground rent is a private financial transaction, and as with most transactions such as this it is recommended that an attorney or title company be involved to assist with the research, paperwork, and required filings.
+Live Baltimore's partner title companies are familiar with the ground rent redemption process; check out their profiles here.

 If you want to redeem your ground rent and cannot locate the owner, the State of Maryland offers an opportunity to redeem the lease through the Department of Assessment and Taxation, where there has been no communication from the landlord for three years.
 Fill out your application to redeem your ground rent or call Residential Ground Rent Redemption Program at 410.767.1353.